saleor/saleor/docs/guides/taxes.rst

 -------

 All configuration and account setup should be done on the Avalara's admin panel.
-Saleor uses the standard API of Avalata's to fetch tax codes, to calculate taxes during the checkout process and to transfer data directly to the Avalara's system.
+Saleor uses the standard API of Avalara to fetch tax codes, calculate taxes during the checkout process and transfer data directly to Avalara.

 Configuration
 ^^^^^^^^^^^^^